 There is simply too much risk involved with releasing untested or marginally tested products to market.
 On the other hand, time to market is a real concern to companies that wish to remain competitive.
 In other words, companies don’t have enough time to build prototypes and test them over their intended lifecycle with normal use before releasing them to market.
 This is why better strategies are required — preferably environmental testing strategies that can reliably and sufficiently accelerate the aging and wear placed on test items.

-Over 50 years of testing gives Element U.S. Space & Defense the experience needed to help predict anticipated product performance with a reasonable degree of confidence.
+Over 60 years of experience in testing gives Element U.S. Space & Defense the experience needed to help predict anticipated product performance with a reasonable degree of confidence.
 Most of these methods fall under the generic category of simulated environment testing since the simulated test environments attempt to produce the anticipated types of stress on products.
 Such testing attempts to validate or improve product designs and manufacturing processes.

 Certain environmental simulation testing methods can actually go far beyond any environmental conditions that products are expected to experience in order to prove increased degrees of robustness and reliability.
 Whatever the case, simulated test environments are intended to verify that products are ready for customers by ensuring that they can withstand their intended environments.